Love of God

 Bringing the Hope & Reality of the

 Worship is a Lifestyle…by Jilleen Worship is more than a song; it is a way of life.
 It is not confined to a church service or a moment of music, but rather a daily posture of surrender before God.
 Jesus said in John 4:24, “God is Spirit, and those who worship Him must worship in spirit and truth.”
 Worship is not just about singing, it’s about living in a constant awareness of His presence.
 It is about keeping our hearts set on Him, no matter where we are or what we are doing.
-Growing up in revival meetings, I experienced firsthand how the presence of God moves in a room, how worship shifts the atmosphere, and how people’s lives are changed when they truly focus on Him.
-Worship is not about outward expression alone; it is about yielding to the Holy Spirit.
+Growing up in revival meetings, I experienced firsthand how the presence of God moves in a room, how worship shifts the

 Audio to Message: Worship is a Lifestyle